6174/comflowyspace/DEVELEPMENT.md

 # Architecture

-Comfyspace is a typical Client-Server app, for long term design, it can work as a cloud web app and a electron app.
+Comflowyspace is a typical Client-Server app, for long term design, it can work as a cloud web app and a electron app.

 1. /apps/electron-backend: Electron App Related Code